CC-circuits and the expressive power of nilpotent algebras: Introduction

 Another big open question is whether bounded depth $\CC[m]$-circuits can efficiently compute $\AND$ or not.
-If it is not the case, it would signify that there is a fundamental difference between circuits that use logical versus circuits that use counting gates.
-Barrington, Straubing and Th\'erien first conjectured this, using a formulation that mirrors H\r{a}stad's result:
+If it is not the case, it would signify that there is a fundamental difference between circuits that use logical gates versus circuits that use counting gates.
+Barrington, Straubing and Th\'erien first conjectured that $\AND$ has exponential lower bounds, mirroring H\r{a}stad's result: